The road to emotional maturity by David Abrahamsen - Summary

 a true individual is not afraid to step out of the herd. he is able to feel and think on his own.

 definition of success: ability to change obstacles into achievements in order to feel content and useful but not to earn external recognition.
+If you want know more about succes you can also read The law of success which I can also recommend.

 False pride is the most expensive garment you can wear.